Semicolonstartingtexts/conversationhubstandards/standards.md

 Provisions, the conversation which governs the interactions between the users of the system and the system, stacks ubiquitously on the mappings and stays updated and consistent when changes occur to the provision on any of the mappings and may restrict which users are options for the connecting to the server or being connected to by the server or a user on the server and when the users may be connected, may be stacked, changed and unstacked only by an administrator or owner of the system

-Preferrings, representations of the user’s own intentions of how the server’s, endpoint, waypoint, node, relay or the user’s own self’s interacts with the user’s own self, set and stacked only by the user and only on the user, or on a mapping, if the mapping’s provisions permit, preferrings, can’t be unstacked or cleared except for consent preferrings by a user’s own self or those which have the legal right to sign any legal contract regarding the user and must be adjusted or changed to be changed by the system unless otherwise preferringed by a user’s own self and never adjusted, changed, unstacked or cleared or set for the user by other users than a user’s own self and are changed naturally and only by the user’s own self through explicit and implicit consideration and expression when stacked on or set by a user on their own self
+Preferrings, representations of the user’s own intentions of how the server’s, endpoint, waypoint, node, relay or the user’s own self’s interacts with the user’s own self or other users, tracked automatically, never stacked on other than a mapping, if the mapping’s provisions permit, and are changed naturally and only by the user’s own self through explicit and implicit consideration and expression

 Ways, the stacked conversation which convincingly limits or enhances any user which is in the zone’s interactions with the other users which are in the zone the user in, may only be stacked on mappings and roles which permit ways to be stacked, and aren’t allowed to be intending to the source of physically harm, hurt, injury, pain, decline in health or overabundance of health beyond a user preferred threshold defaulting to a threshold of comfort ensured, to render unconscious, comatose, deceased or to suppress or limit the consciousness of, a user, or enhance or limit in such a way as to be hindering of the conscious independence of a user, or the limit the ability to communicate independently and to do so without alteration from the intended independently generated intent for the user’s own communication being the message communicated through whichever medium the message is communicated